-These day there are copies made of almost everything, and your solicitor will know precisely where to look for all the appropriate paperwork so you can purchase or sell your house without a hitch.
-If copies are not available, your conveyancer can arrange cover in the form of insurance or indemnities protecting you against possible claims on your premises.
+In today’s world there are copies made of almost everything, and your solicitor should know exactly where to look for all the appropriate documentation so you may purchase or sell your house without any difficulty.
+Where duplicates are not available, your lawyer can put in place insurance or indemnities protecting you against future claims on the property.

-How does conveyancing in Greater Manchester differ for newly converted properties?
+What does commercial conveyancing in Greater Manchester cover?

 Commercial conveyancing in Greater Manchester incorporates a broad range of advice, supplied by regulated solicitors, relating to business property.
 For example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the transfer of existing business tenancies or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial mortgages and the termination of tenancies.